chxadr/edgeai-orangepi/README.md

 > [!NOTE]
 > WiringOP is a modified WiringPi for OrangePi.
 For code documentation please visit the [WiringOP GitHub repository](https://github.com/WiringPi/WiringPi).

-If your system relies on sysfs to manage GPIOs, or if you want to run the application source code drom this repository, install the `libgpiod` library.
+If your system relies on sysfs to manage GPIOs, or if you want to run the application source code from this repository, install the `libgpiod` library.

 ```
 $ sudo apt-get update